 If you want your pharmacy to be more customer-centric and transaction-focused, being near an urgent care or hospital may be the way to go.

-If it’s in your control, pick a location that will stand out to drivers or other passerby.
+If it’s in your control, pick a location that will stand out to drivers or other passersby.
 A hidden hole-in-the-wall pharmacy may sound charming, but it likely won’t do much for your bottom line.

 To be a pillar in the community, open a pharmacy that’s in the right place and provides the right services.

-For more on what to look for your pharmacy’s location, visit PioneerRx’s blog, How to Choose a Pharmacy Location.
+For more on what to look for in your pharmacy’s location, visit PioneerRx’s blog, How to Choose a Pharmacy Location.

 4. What’s Your Demographic?